Retiling Shower Cost

 Cost Factors of Retiling a Shower

-There are a few cost affecting factors for retiling a shower, and to make them a little easier to understand, we've explored them in a little more detail here:
+There are a few cost-affecting factors for retiling a shower, and we've explored them in more detail here:

 Type of Tile

 The type of tile you opt for can have a significant impact on the job's overall cost.
-For example, a simple porcelain tile will only cost around £25-£30 per square metre, but you can double that for a sandstone tile.
+For example, a simple porcelain tile will only cost around £25 to £30 per m², but you can double that for a sandstone tile.

 Of course, if you have the budget for expensive materials and they suit your preferences, then go for it!
 The type of tile can also impact the additional time it may take the tiler to complete the job, as some tiles are more supple and prone to breaking than others, requiring the tiler to work with extra caution.